mogensen/docker-handson-training/1.2-Docker-building/1-building-images/README.md

 Cool!
 You have now build a container capable of taking commandline inputs, and returning a result based on the inputs.

-__Exercise__: Extend the application to take a random number of arguments.
+__Exercise__: Extend the application to take a arbitrary number of arguments.
 See for example https://stackoverflow.com/a/255913

 ### Create a web server that adds